DavidFirth/alt3/docs/_pages/leagues/leagues-home.md

 This is an initial list of the league tables that we aim to provide and keep up to date.
 It is subject to change in the future.

-In season 2020--21 things have been delayed, and some of the above leagues are not yet included in _alt-3_ this season.